Photo of Stephen Bartenstein

 Stephen Bartenstein

 Steve Bartenstein advises companies on the application of international trade controls, including export controls, sanctions, and antiboycott laws and regulations.
-Mr. Bartenstein also is a litigator with experience representing clients in complex and high-stakes civil litigation, including antitrust matters.

 In recent weeks, the U.S. Department of the Treasury has further expanded the scope of sanctions targeting Russia in response to its ongoing invasion of Ukraine and its purported annexation of the Kherson, Zaporizhzhya, Donetsk, and Luhansk regions of Ukraine.
 The U.S. Department of Commerce also has expanded export controls against Russia and Belarus.
 These measures are in addition to the new EU and UK sanctions and export controls announced last week and covered in our October 10 client alert.